Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

 \end{enumerate} \end{pro}

-The function $F(\B{Z})$ is convex and subdifferentiable.
-Specifically, for any $\B{Z}_0\in\R^{k\times n}$ and any subgradient $\B{G}_0\in\partial F(\B{Z}_0)$, {\bf MIP Algorithm:} We present an outer approximation algorithm~\citep{duran1986outer} to solve the binary convex program~\eqref{fcut}.
-This algorithm starts from an initial point $\B{Z}_0$ which is feasible for~\eqref{fcut}.
-At iteration $t$, using a list of subgradient-based inequalities~\eqref{linearlower}, we consider the following piecewise linear lower bound of $F(\B{Z})$:
+The function $F(\B{Y})$ is convex and subdifferentiable.
+Specifically, for any $\B{Y}_0\in\R^{k\times n}$ and any subgradient $\B{G}_0\in\partial F(\B{Y}_0)$, {\bf MIP Algorithm based on outer approximation:} We present an outer approximation algorithm~\citep{duran1986outer} to solve the binary convex program~\eqref{fcut}.
+This algorithm starts from an initial point $\B{Y}_0$ which is feasible for~\eqref{fcut}.
+At iteration $t$, using a list of subgradient-based inequalities~\eqref{linearlower}, we consider the following piecewise linear lower bound of $F(\B{Y})$:

-where $\B{Z}_{0},\cdots,\B{Z}_{t-1}$ are feasible for Problem~\eqref{fcut} and $\B{G}_t\in\partial F(\B{Z}_t)$ for all $t$.
-We define $\B{Z}_t$ as a minimizer of the right hand side of~\eqref{piecewise} under the constraints of Problem~\eqref{fcut}.
+where $\B{Y}_{0},\cdots,\B{Y}_{t-1}$ are feasible for Problem~\eqref{fcut} and $\B{G}_t\in\partial F(\B{Y}_t)$ for all $t$.
+We define $\B{Y}_t$ as a minimizer of the right hand side of~\eqref{piecewise} under the constraints of Problem~\eqref{fcut}.
 Mathematically, this can be written as a Mixed Integer Linear Program (MILP)

 The optimal objective value of~\eqref{outerMILP} is a lower bound (aka dual bound) for~\eqref{fcut}; and these lower bounds improve as the iterations progress (i.e., $t$ increases).
 As the feasible set of problem \eqref{fcut} is finite, after finitely many iterations $t$, an optimal solution to~\eqref{fcut} is found.
 The optimality gap (OG) of the outer approximation can be calculated as $\text{OG}=(\text{UB}-\text{LB})/\text{UB}$ where $\text{LB}$ is the current (and the best) lower bound achieved by the piecewise approximation and $\text{UB}$ is the best upper bound for~\eqref{fcut} found so far.
 We summarize the procedure in Algorithm \ref{outer} where, `$\text{tol}$' denotes a pre-specified tolerance level.